 Currently Sagamore Hill provides six units of staff housing on the property that is offered to employees at a comparable market rate for the northeastern United States as determined by the Department of the Interior.
-Currently housing is available in Gray Cottage, the Foreman's Cottage at Old Orchard, the Old Orchard service wing (two apartments), and one apartment each above the current maintenance facility and in the New Barn.
+Currently housing is available in Gray Cottage, the Foreman's Cottage at Old Orchard, the Old Orchard service wing (two apartments), one apartment above the current maintenance facility, and in the New Barn.